mxklb/cuteproject/README.md

 Feel free to use this as starting point for your own C++ qmake project.

 ## Build Dependencies
-To succesfully build on Ubuntu (trusty):
+To succesfully build on debian based OS:

-    sudo apt-get install qt5-default qt5-qmake catch gdb
+    sudo apt-get install qt5-default qt5-qmake gdb

-To succesfully build on OSX:
+To succesfully build on macOS:

     brew update
     brew install qt5